© 2012 Israel Restoration Ministries

 at death immediately pass into His presence, and there remain in conscious bliss

 until the resurrection of the body at His coming, when soul and body re-

-resurrection shall be cast "Into the lake of fire" which is "the second death," to
+be cast "Into the lake of fire" which is "the second death," to be "punished with

 1. The only legitimate marriage is the joining of one man and one woman.
 God has